Located in the South of France and nestled in the foothills of the Pyrenees is the charming town of St Jean Pied de Port.

 If your purpose for being in St Jean Pied de Port is to walk the Camino, there are a couple of things you might need to do.

 Visit the Pilgrim Office

 Located at 39 Rue de la Citadelle, the Pilgrim Office is where you get your Credencial (Pilgrim Passport) if you have not already organised one.
 You can also purchase a shell here to carry with you.
-We were given a list of albergues that included facilities and opening dates
+The lady gave us a list of albergues that included facilities and opening dates.

 If you need extra gear like I did, and didn’t want to carry it from Australia, then St Jean Pied de Port has two sports stores that are well equipped.